 The programme will immerse you in research and practical analytical techniques and develop a wide range of transferable skills.
+You'll demonstrate communication skills, problem-solving, time management and the ability to work on your own initiative.

 You'll graduate ready for further study at postgraduate level, including MPhil or PhD research, and be prepared for a range of specialised careers.
 The MRes also meets the training requirements of the Arts and Humanities Research Council (AHRC) and Natural Environment Research Council (NERC).
-Potential employers, both nationally and internationally, will appreciate the breadth of view, analytical skills and intellectual rigour that comes from studying civilisations and periods so different from our own.

-Many MRes graduates continue their studies and progress to doctoral research, studying an MPhil or PhD, or gain employment in research or policybased environments.
+Many MRes graduates continue their studies and progress to doctoral research, studying an MPhil or PhD.